Digital-Theatre/Hiring/README.md

 We're looking for two web developers to form the core of a team that will help us build the next generation of products for Digital Theatre+.

 We need to find people with a mix of front-end, back-end and platform experience who are positive, self-directed and keen to learn.
-We need people with a passion for developing fast, secure, well designed, highly usable and accessible products.
+We like people with a passion for developing fast, secure, well designed, highly usable and accessible products.

 This is an opportunity to 'get in on the ground floor' of something new, that will help teachers and students around the world with their learning.
 We're growing fast and our energetic, pro-active and positive Sales Team more doubled in size over the past 12 months, including opening of offices in Manchester and Chicago.